2025-01-13 23:55:08

 Economy

-Green party candidate Robert Habeck wants to introduce social security contributions on capital income in order to relieve employees.
-This is leading to criticism in the election campaign.
+Green party chancellor candidate Robert Habeck wants to introduce social security contributions on capital gains in order to relieve employees.
+This is met with criticism from the CSU, FDP and SPD, who reject a burden on retirement savings.

 CW